-Well, now’s the time for eating acorns.
-They’re nutritious and plentiful.
+Acorns are nutritious and plentiful.
 If you are afraid to get food in the wild because you have trouble identifying edible wild plants in the woods, I’m sure you won’t have any problem recognizing acorns.

 Preparing and eating them is easier than you might think.
 Believe it or not, there are recipes for acorn cheesecake and acorn enchiladas.

 Where do you get the recipes and cooking instructions?
 There’s a little book called Acorns and Eat ’em.
 It might help you, or someone you know, to survive.

 This little book isn’t just theory or educated guesses.
 Suellen Ocean has taught the art of eating acorns for years.
 In Acorns and Eat ’em she presents a field guide to oaks, along with modern instructions and delicious recipes.